 Yukon golds have become my favorite potato – they cook up well without being too starchy and have that wonderful, warm color — and they don’t disappoint in this topping.

-Peas seem a natural here, too — in fact, it’s one of my favorite ways to eat peas!
+Peas are delicious here, too — in fact, it’s one of my favorite ways to eat peas!
 Otherwise, be creative!
 For example, I threw in the yellow squash because I didn’t have green beans and because — why not add yellow to the color mix?

 Other recipes you may enjoy